trochford/Laminar/docs/bigger-picture.md

 * Negotiated SLAs
 * Business continuity models

 The list goes on.
-Another aspect of B2B ISVs is that they can be grouped based on their heritage.
-Without getting into labels such as "legacy" or "born in the cloud", there are characteristics of where and how the ISVs software has actually been deployed.
+B2B ISVs is that they can be grouped based on their heritage - i.e. where and how the ISVs software has actually been deployed.
 Has the software been deployed on-premise, in a hosting facility, and/or a public cloud?
 Combined this turns into more than three groups, some ISV software can deployed only one of the three ways, while others may have all three kinds of deployment.

-These differences are part of the consideration as to how to make best use of Web scale infrastructure (frequently) sourced from CWS ISVs who have different business models, deployment heritages and organizational priorities.
+Business model and heritage affect the consideration of to make best use of Web scale infrastructure (frequently) sourced from CWS ISVs who have different business models, deployment heritages and organizational priorities.
 An ISV with only on-premise or hosted deployments has more to think through, including figuring out which public Cloud services to leverage (or not) or what component technologies to use, but often there are more rudimentary considerations - what do I have to do to move my application to a cloud form - [is it a good fit?]
 [7]  Assuming the application can be made [cloud ready] [8], another wave of questions about the new target model arises:

 * How does my organization need to change?
-* What kinds of skills do we need?
+* What kinds of skills will more organization need?
 * What delineation of responsibilities is needed and how to coordinate between them?
 * *How deep to these changes need to be?*

 That last question is contextual, i.e. it depends on the ISV's organization and business situation, but it is the more revealing question.
 It asks at what level will we need to re-optimize?
 Will changes be to individuals, teams, groups, or the full organization?
 Is the organization's whole mission changing or just some objectives or goals?

 Let's take an example based of an ISV who deploys their product in a hosting facility.
-The development and QA teams employ an agile approach process to build the product and vet it is ready for production.
+The development and QA teams employ an agile process to build the product and vet it is ready for production.
 It is then handed off to be deployed in production where access is limited to the IT Operations team.
-There are release notes, and some scripts provided as well.
-Assuming development followed good continuous delivery principles with code binaries separated from configuration, configurations well managed under source control, etc., there still remains significant coordination challenges in this hand-off.
-There are multiple disciplines required to make successful deployment from a customers perspective.
+The product is accompanied by release notes and some scripts used by development for staging deployment.
+Assuming development followed good continuous delivery principles with code binaries separated from configuration, configurations well managed under source control, etc., there still remains coordination challenges needing to be addressed.

+There are multiple disciplines required to make a successful deployment from a customer's perspective - that is a healthy deployment with no downtime.
 Development and IT Operations have different expertise and priorities, the way in which they work together is critical to success.

 * Does the operations team have to reverse engineer the product to make it run in the production environment?
 * How good a facsimile of production is production-staging environment?
 * How does development gain insight into the work of operations and vise versa?
-* What is the criteria used to decide what deployment packaging to use?
+* Who provided the criteria used to decide what deployment packaging to use?
+Development?
+QA?
+Operation?
-* Is there a way to better project operational realities upstream into development?
+* Is there a way to better project operational constraints and realities upstream into development?
+* Is there a better way to project the dynamics of product change downstream into operations?

 As the B2B ISVs takes on more operational responsibilities, the multiple disciplines challenge arises regardless of deployment model.
 Whether hosted, on-premise or cloud, the manner in which teams work together in meeting those operational responsibilities is critical.

-### Interdisciplinary Perspective
+### Rethinking from an Interdisciplinary Perspective

 Accommodating  operational expense and risk on behalf of your customers will  have an impact on the ISV's mission and business model.
 As the business model is affected, the impact is felt widely - marketing, sales, engineering and services all need adjustments.
 And those groups may have to work together in unprecedented ways.
 The key intersection of groups to  leverage Web-scale infrastructure in the business model transition is that of engineering, QA and operations.
 This is the arena of [DevOps] [14].
 Engineering and QA had already been transforming with agile practices.
 DevOps extends that transformation to include operations.
 Optimally those three groups are able to work together as an interdisciplinary team combining their different kinds of expertise to set new goals, establish new metrics and refine new practices.